 This healthy keto carnivore Scotch egg recipe has 270 calories per egg.
 There are 19 grams of protein, 20 grams of fat, and 0 grams of carb per egg.

-Serve this low carb egg recipe as an appetizer, snack or pack it in a work lunch.
+Serve this low carb egg recipe as a keto appetizer, snack or pack it in a work lunch.

 Double the recipe when you have a crowd to feed and everyone will ooh and aah and your masterpieces!